Palm Oil and Inflammation: What Science Says

 Frequently Asked Questions

-Is palm oil pro-inflammatory or anti-inflammatory?
+Is all palm oil inflammatory?

 Does red palm oil reduce inflammation?